-Financial support for this project was provided by ICES, which is funded by an annual grant from the Ontario Ministry of Health (MOH).
+This project was supported by ICES, which is funded by an annual grant from the Ontario Ministry of Health (MOH) and the Ministry of Long-Term Care (MLTC).
 The opinions, results and conclusions included in the report are those of the authors and are independent from the funding sources.
-No endorsement by ICES or the MOH is intended or should be inferred.
+No endorsement by ICES, the MOH or MLTC is intended or should be inferred.

-i ICES
+iii ICES